-No tackling here (in netball no marking or intercepting in this area) Diagram 2 Key Outcomes Skills Vocabulary STRIKING AND FIELDING Use and adapt rules, strategies and tactics, using their knowledge of basic principles of batting and fielding Evaluate strengths and weaknesses in their own and others' performances and suggest improvements. come up with some sensible suggestions about how to improve performance Make sensible choices to use other players for the greatest gain for the team Demonstrate self-belief when making decision for themselves and team members i.e. when to run or stay Stance, batting point, non-striker, leg-side, offside, home base, pitch, over, innings CORE TASK UNIT 25 Task 2: Work collaboratively and communicate effectively with other players to aid the team Evaluate own strengths and weaknesses and others' performances and suggest improvements Respond effectively to constructive feedback Personal goal setting and finding own solutions through acquiring a 'Growth Mind Set' Start with a three-pair game.
+The game is played in a similar way to Task 1.
+Players are not allowed to tackle in the middle third of the pitch, but may intercept the ball.
+The middle goal at each end is worth five points, and the outer goals are worth one point.
+Encourage the children to think about the different ways they can attack and defend.
+No tackling here (in netball no marking or intercepting in this area) Key Outcomes Skills Vocabulary STRIKING AND FIELDING Use and adapt rules, strategies and tactics, using their knowledge of basic principles of batting and fielding Evaluate strengths and weaknesses in their own and others' performances and suggest improvements. come up with some sensible suggestions about how to improve performance Head: Make sensible choices to use other players for the greatest gain for the team Demonstrate self-belief when making decision for themselves and team members i.e. when to run or stay Stance, batting point, non-striker, leg-side, offside, home base, pitch, over, innings Complete PE Curriculum map Term 4,5 Example: Heart: Work collaboratively and communicate effectively with other players to aid the team Evaluate own strengths and weaknesses and others' performances and suggest improvements Respond effectively to constructive feedback Personal goal setting and finding own solutions through acquiring a 'Growth Mind Set'

+Start with a three-pair game.
 One pair bats; one pair fields; and the third pair bowls and keeps wicket.
 The bowling pair take it in turns to bowl from either end (three, six or 12 balls each).
 Set a length for an innings, eg 12 balls, 24 balls.
 At the end of an innings, the pairs swap roles.
-Each pair starts with 10 runs, which they add Hands: Keep possession of balls during games situations.
-Consistently uses skills with co-ordination, control and fluency.
-Show precision and accuracy when sending and receiving to when batting by running or scoring boundaries.
-They • Use running, jumping, throwing and catching in lose five runs when they are run out, caught or bowled. isolation and in combination Hitter Zone Bowler 1111 Diagram 2 CORE TASK UNIT 32 Task 3: Play in pairs or threes on a court that is short and wide.
-Serve from the back of the court.
-Players on the same team should take it in turns to 'hit' the ball.
-Play the game with a pair of batters against four to six fielders, who take it in turns to bowl.
-Players may only run when they hit the ball into marked areas of the field.
-Scoring Drone Diagram 2
+Each pair starts with 10 runs, which they add to when batting by running or scoring boundaries.
+They lose five runs when they are run out, caught or bowled.